 Nine years later, a wealthy textile merchant named Augustus Juilliard died and left in his will the largest single bequest for the advancement of music at that time.
 The trustees of the bequest founded the Juilliard Graduate School in 1924 to help worthy music students complete their education.
 In 1926, the Graduate School and the Institute of Musical Art merged to become the Juilliard School of Music under one president, the distinguished Columbia University professor John Erskine.
 Erskine was succeeded in 1937 by renowned concert pianist and composer Ernest Hutcheson, who served in the position until 1945.

-Following Mennin’s death in 1983, Dr. Joseph W. Polisi became the School’s sixth and current President, beginning with the 1984-85 academic year.
-Major projects that have been realized during his administration include the completion of the Meredith Willson Residence Hall in 1990; significant additions to the curriculum with new programs in jazz studies and historical performance; strengthening the School’s liberal arts program; implementation of numerous educational and community outreach programs; and a major expansion and renovation of Juilliard’s facility, completed in fall 2009.
+Following Mennin’s death in 1983, Dr. Joseph W. Polisi became the school’s sixth and current president, beginning with the 1984-85 academic year.
+Major projects that have been realized during his administration include the completion of the Meredith Willson Residence Hall in 1990; significant additions to the curriculum with new programs in jazz studies and historical performance, the addition of an MFA program in Drama, and strengthening the School’s liberal arts program; implementation of numerous educational and community engagement programs; a major expansion and renovation of Juilliard’s facility, completed in fall 2009; and the announcement of the school's first branch campus outside of New York, The Tianjin Juilliard School in China, expected to open in the fall of 2018.